St. Joseph, Missouri attractions include intriguing museums, brilliant architecture and a quaint downtown shopping and food scene

-One of a Kind History
+One of a Kind History in St. Joseph

 St. Joseph’s stature as a gateway to the west is further enhanced at the Robidoux Row Museum.
 St. Joseph founder Joseph Robidoux built the back-to-back one-room apartments to completion in the 1850s.
 The original purpose of the apartments was to allow families who purchased lots from Robidoux rent-free while their homes were built.
-Later, travelers going west stayed while waiting for their wagon to be ferried across the Missouri River.
+Later, travelers going west stayed while waiting for their wagons to be ferried across the Missouri River.
 The reconstructed interior unit is small and only accommodates a small group.

 The St. Joseph Museum is at once history and art.
 The History Galleries feature special exhibits, including WWI St. Joseph: Reflections on Community and Conflict.
 Like everywhere else, World War I altered St. Joseph.
 See the hardships residents faced and the challenges of making ends meet.
-Lines and Legacies: The Harry L. George Collection has grown to more than 4,000 Native American treasures since first coming to the museum in the 1940s.
+In addition, Lines and Legacies: The Harry L. George Collection has grown to more than 4,000 Native American treasures since first coming to the museum in the 1940s.

 St. Joe’s Art & Architecture

 The Albrecht –Kemper Museum of Art collection of more than 3,000 18th, 19th and 20th century works is one of the finest in the Midwest.
 Stunning portraits and landscapes done in a variety of media by artists such as William Verelst, George Wesley Bellows and George Catlin grace the walls.
 A Mary Cassatt pastel Mother Looking Down Embracing Both of Her Children is a version of a painting hanging in the White House.
-There are always current exhibits to expand the experience.
+In addition, there are always current exhibits to expand the experience.
 Guided tours of the permanent collection and special exhibitions can be arranged at no additional cost.
 Arrangements can be made for catered events from 10-200.

 Located on the campus of Missouri Western State University, the Walter Cronkite Memorial pays tribute to St. Joseph’s native son.
 Aspects of his life are on display from his childhood to the time on the anchor desk to his passion for NASA’s Space program.
 Cronkite’s story is told through interactive kiosks, photographs and a multimedia performance highlighting his legendary journalism career.
 Have your photograph taken at his desk in a replica of Cronkite’s CBS newsroom.